 VERSE 2.
 “And he opened the bottomless pit; and there arose a smoke out of the pit, as the smoke of a great furnace; and the sun and the air were darkened by reason of the smoke of the pit”.

-Like the noxious and even deadlier vapour which the winds, particularly from the south-western diffuse in Arabia, Mohammedanism spread from thence its pestilential influence – arose as suddenly and spread as widely as smoke arising out of the pit, the smoke of a great furnace.
+Like the noxious and even deadlier vapour which the winds, particularly from the south-west diffuse in Arabia, Mohammedanism spread from thence its pestilential influence – arose as suddenly and spread as widely as smoke arising out of the pit, the smoke of a great furnace.
 Such is a suitable symbol of the religion of Mohammed, of itself, or as compared with the pure light of the Gospel of Jesus.
 It was not, like the latter, a light from heaven, but a smoke out of the bottomless pit.

 VERSE 3.
 “And there came out of the smoke locusts upon the earth; and unto them was given power, as the scorpions of the earth have power”